Part Danish, part Swiss, our friend and regular Fishinguide guest Jonas is all angler.

-As I came to Jonas, having heard his yodel from the other side of the loch, and run around, I saw he was playing a large trout.
-He was telling me it had taken more than 70 meters of backing as I was opening up the net.
+As I came to Jonas, having heard his yodel from the other side of the loch and run around, I saw he was playing a large trout.
+As I was opening up the net, he told me it had taken more than 70 meters of backing.
 Luckily it went into the net without any mishaps and we were able to admire a 71cm brown trout – 7lbs of Orkney gold.

 If you’re wondering why I wasn’t at Jonas’ side, as I usually am, it’s because there were three anglers on Jonas’ trophy trout trip and on that venue they were well spread out.
 So I had heard his yell, left the other guest and run around the perimeter of the loch in time to net it.

 When I asked Jonas what advice he had for someone wanting to re-create his successes he said, just do it, email Duncan and follow his advice.